guildai/guild.ai/pages/docs/intro.md

 ^ Sample predicted image from Guild View

-If you open Guild View, press `Ctrl-C` in the console to return to a command prompt.
+Press `Ctrl-C` in the console to quit Guild View and return to a command prompt.

 Alternatively, run `guild open` to view the run directory in you system file browser.
-From there you can open each of the images in you image viewer of choice.
+From there you can open images in the image viewer of choice.

-If the model misclassifies an image, the image name contains the text "error".
-Your run may not have errors as the images are randomly selected.
-Try running the operation a few more times to see if the model misclassifies an image.
+If the model misclassifies an image, the image name contains the text ``error``.
+Your run may not have errors as the images are randomly selected---try running the operation a few more times to see if the model misclassifies an image.

-The files under the `models` subdirectory (see file list above) were generated by the `train` operation.
+The files under the `models` subdirectory (see file list above) are from the `train` operation.
 These are used to initialize the model weights for use in image class prediction.
+Guild makes these files available when it resolves the `trained-model` resource, which is required by `predict`.

 ## Model tests

-Guild provides a test facility for verifying model behavior.
-The primary test method is to run operations and to check the contents of generated files.
+Guild provides a test facility to verify model behavior.
+The primary method of testing is to run operations and to check the contents of generated files.

 For more information, see [Tests](term:test).